bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 	 No meaningful web developent occurs without this language.
 It is necessary for all front-end development **6.
 CSS ( Cascading Style Sheets )**
 	 No meaningful web developent occurs without this language.
-It is necessary for all front-end development Familiarity with LESS will be ve bess
+It is necessary for all front-end development Familiarity with LESS( Leaner Style Sheets) will be a huge advantage for advanced tasks.
+**7.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjcwNjc0MywtNzEzNDIzMzA5LC0xNj
+eyJoaXN0b3J5IjpbMjExNzg3MDQ1NywtNzEzNDIzMzA5LC0xNj
 M2NjA5ODI1XX0=
 -->